Digital Photography Workflow

 - Remove SD card from camera and copy images to external hard drive via the PC

-- Import all images into Adobe Lightroom 5
+- Import all RAW images into Adobe Lightroom

-- Review each image for exposure and adjust as needed until happy
+- Check each image for the correct exposure and adjust as needed

 - Dodge and burn parts of the image if needed such as the eyes

-- Clone out any obvious pimple or blemish if required
+- Clone out any obvious pimples or blemish if required with the clone tool

 That is my usual process for 95% of the images I take.
 I don’t use presets, plugins or apply excessive airbrushing or smoothing.